Trevor Chadwick

-Trevor Chadwick (22 April 1907 – 23 December 1979) was one of the people, mostly British, who oversaw the operation of the Kindertransport to rescue Jewish and other refugee children in Czechoslovakia in 1938–1939 before World War II.
-Nazi Germany annexed part of Czechoslovakia in 1938 and occupied nearly the whole country in 1939.
-The children were mostly resettled with families in Great Britain.
+Trevor Chadwick (22 April 1907 – 23 December 1979) was a British humanitarian who was involved in the Kindertransport to rescue Jews and other refugee children in Czechoslovakia in 1938–1939 before World War II.
+After the Munich Agreement, in 1938 Nazi Germany annexed Sudetenland from Czechoslovakia and occupied the whole Czech part of Czechoslovakia in 1939.
+The children were mostly resettled with families in the United Kingdom.

+In 2018, Chadwick was posthumously named a British Hero of the Holocaust.

 Early life

-Chadwick was born on 22 April 1907.
 He attended Oxford University where he was the captain of a rugby team and graduated in 1928 with a third in jurisprudence.
 His family and friends believed he should have done better.
 He was a troublesome youth and had a fondness for alcohol.
 After graduation, he joined the Colonial Service and worked in Nigeria for 18 months.
 He became a Latin teacher at his family's school in Swanage, Dorset and married in 1931.
-He was regarded as kind and considerate of others, but unruly and unconventional in his personal life.
-Chadwick was described by the poet Gerda Mayer, one of the Jewish children he sent to Britain, as tall and handsome, casual and self-assured.
+He was regarded as kind and considerate of others, but unruly and unconventional personally.
+Chadwick was described by the poet Gerda Mayer, one of the Jewish children he escorted to Britain, as tall and handsome, casual and self-assured.